dhruvubh/Metl/README.md

 # Metl
-Wordle Style Game but themed around Metals, Jewewls, Stone and More!
+Wordle Style Game but themed around Metals, Jewels, Stone and More!